radcamp/radcamp.github.io/AF-Biota/01_cluster_basics.md

 ### Install conda
 [Conda](https://conda.io/docs/) is a command line software installation tool based on python.
 It will allow us to install and run various useful applications inside our home directory that we would otherwise have to hassle the HPC admins to install for us.
 Conda provides an isolated environment for each user, allowing us all to manage our own independent suites of applications, based on our own computing needs.

-64-Bit Python2.7 conda installer for linux is here:[https://repo.continuum.io/miniconda/Miniconda2-latest-Linux-x86_64.sh](https://repo.continuum.io/miniconda/Miniconda2-latest-Linux-x86_64.sh), so copy and paste this link into the commands as below:
+64-Bit Python2.7 conda installer for linux is here: [https://repo.continuum.io/miniconda/Miniconda2-latest-Linux-x86_64.sh](https://repo.continuum.io/miniconda/Miniconda2-latest-Linux-x86_64.sh), so copy and paste this link into the commands as below:

 ```
-$ cd ~
 $ wget https://repo.continuum.io/miniconda/Miniconda2-latest-Linux-x86_64.sh
 ```
-> **Note:** The `~` in the `cd` command is a special character on linux systems that means "My Home Directory" (e.g. `/home/isaac`).
+> **Note:** `wget` is a command line utility for fetching content from the internet.
+You use it when you want to **get** stuff from the **w**eb, so that's why it's called `wget`.

-After the download finishes you can execute the conda installer:
+After the download finishes you can execute the conda installer using `bash`. `bash` is the name of the terminal program that runs on the cluster, and `.sh` files are scripts that bash knows how to run:

 ```
 $ bash Miniconda2-latest-Linux-x86_64.sh